The Internet Already Loves Lady Gaga’s Gucci Movie. The Real Woman She’s Portraying? Not So Much

 With or without Reggiani's blessing, the show will go on, and it's already shaping up to be one of the most anticipated films of 2021.
 House of Gucci features an ensemble cast of Hollywood heavyweights; Gaga and Driver will be join onscreen by Jeremy Irons, Al Pacino, and Jared Leto.
 Ridley Scott is directing the Roberto Bentivegna-penned script.

 The former Gucci heiress might not be thrilled by the film, but the rest of the world can't wait to see why Gaga is serving snowslope chic.
-House of Gucci hits theaters on November 24, 2021.
+House of Gucci is scheduled for release on November 24, 2021.